 When Deb cannot be found in her office, she is likely thrifting, road tripping, or watching movies with her partner and long-time cat companion, Errol.

-Dan (He/Him/His) joined Peabody in 2016 as the Associate Director of Housing, Residence Life, and Summer Conferences.
+Dan (he/him/his) joined Peabody in 2016 as the Associate Director of Housing and Residence Life.
 Dan’s work centers on developing a residential environment that supports students as they transition in to both the Peabody & Baltimore communities.
 Dan supervises the Resident Assistant staff, as well as the Graduate Head Resident.
 These positions deliver a campaign of both passive and active programs meant to provide students the tools needed to adjust to the freedoms and responsibilities that come with their new role as Peabody students.
 Dan also works closely with the campus judicial and emergency response functions and serves as the on-call administrator for the campus.

 Dan holds a M.A. in Student Affairs in Higher Education from Indiana University of Pennsylvania, a B.A. in Music Theory & Composition from McDaniel College, and an A.A. in Music from Howard Community College.

 When he is not at Peabody, Dan can be found engaging with the Baltimore theater scene, poorly recreating crafts found on Pinterest, or contemplating life’s deepest questions such as “is a hotdog a sandwich?”

 Christopher (he/him/his) joins Student Affairs at Peabody as the Graduate Head Resident and supervises the Resident Assistant staff.
 He works closely with and is supervised by Dan Pretz, the Associate Director of Housing, Residence Life, and Summer Conferences.
 Christopher is a third-year doctoral student studying saxophone performance in the studio of Gary Louie and is excited to collaborate with other performers and to assist in the success of Residence Life students in the Peabody community.